As You Like It Theme of Contrasting Regions

-By contrasting the treacherous French court with the idealized Forest of Arden, As You Like It participates in an age old debate featured in pastoral literature – is city life better than country life?
-On the one hand, the court is a cutthroat place where corruption and family treachery are all too common.
-The Forest of Arden is a place of simplicity, freedom, and self-discovery for the exiles seeking its refuge.
-Yet, despite Arden's appeal, it is only a temporary sanctuary for Shakespeare's city-slickers.
+By contrasting the treacherous French court with the idealized Forest of Arden, As You Like It participates in an age-old debate of pastoral literature—is city life better than country life?
+On the one hand, the court is a cutthroat place where corruption and family treachery are all too common, while the Forest of Arden is a place of simplicity, freedom, and self-discovery for the exiles seeking its refuge.
+On the other hand, despite its appeal, the forest is only a temporary sanctuary for Shakespeare's city-slickers.
 In the end, most of the cast high-tails it back to court, where, presumably, they will make it a better place.
+So much for roughing it.
 (For more on this topic, check out "Setting.")

 Even though the weather is seriously lousy in the Forest of Arden and it's full of wild animals, life in the countryside is better than the backstabbing world of Duke Frederick's court.